Approximately Counting Answers to Conjunctive Queries with Disequalities and Negations: Introduction

 \begin{obs} Let $C$ be a recursively enumerable class of hypergraphs with unbounded adaptive width.
 Then $\CQ{\Phi_C}$ does not have an FPTRAS, unless rETH fails. \end{obs}

 Clearly, Observation~\ref{obs:LBsubmod} also rules out an FPTRAS for $\DCQ{\Phi_C}$ (matching Theorem~\ref{thm:DCQsubmod}) or an FPTRAS for $\ECQ{\Phi_C}$ when $C$ has unbounded adaptive width.

 As stated in Observation~\ref{obs:LBnoFPRAS}, there is little hope of improving Theorem~\ref{thm:submod} to obtain an FPRAS instead of an FPTRAS.
 However, as mentioned previously, if disequalities are not part of the query, the result by Arenas et al.~\cite{ArenasNew} also applies to classes of hypergraphs with unbounded arity --- they give an FPRAS for $\CQ{\Phi_C}$ if $C$ is a class of hypergraphs with bounded hypertreewidth.
-We improve this result by showing that it suffices to require bounded fractional hypertreewidth.
+We improve this result by showing that it suffices to require bounded fractional hypertreewidth --- the following theorem is proved in Section~\ref{sec:fh}.

 \begin{thm} Let $b$ be a positive integer.
 Let $C$ be a class of hypergraphs such that every member of $C$ has fractional hypertreewidth at most $b$.
 Then $\CQ{\Phi_C}$ has an FPRAS. \end{thm}

 We don't know whether Theorem~\ref{thm:fractionalFPRAS} can be extended to instances with bounded adaptive width (closing the gap between Theorem~\ref{thm:fractionalFPRAS} and the lower bound presented in Observation~\ref{obs:LBsubmod}).
 However, this situation now mirrors the situation in the decision world: Bounded fractional hypertreewidth is the most general property of the class of underlying hypergraphs, for which the conjunctive query decision problem is known to be polynomial-time solvable, see~\cite{Marx10:talg}.
 Fixed-parameter tractability for this problem is also known for classes with bounded adaptive width~\cite{Marx13:jacm}, complemented by the matching lower bound stated in Theorem~\ref{thm:canyoubeatSW}.
 The question whether bounded fractional hypertreewidth is the right answer for the existence of a polynomial-time algorithm remains open and we refer to the conclusion of~\cite{Marx13:jacm} for further discussion regarding this question.
 With our results from Theorems~\ref{thm:submod} and~\ref{thm:fractionalFPRAS} we now arrive at precisely the same gap for the existence of an FPRAS for the corresponding counting problem \#CQ.